A CITY-WIDE RESIDENCY

 The country also boasts a high standard of living, strong social benefits, and a deep commitment to sustainability, making it an attractive place to live and work.

-Above (design), AFRY (engineering), AFRY Experience Studios (design), Alfa moving (relocation), Atrium Ljungberg (real estate), Avalanche Studios Group (games), Beijer Electronics (engineering), BIMobject (marketplace), Celemi (training), City of Malmö (municipality), Daniel Berg Arkitekter (architecture), Djäkne Startup studio (hub), Divine Robot (games), Doc Lounge (film), Duni Group (dining experience), Eminent Communications (communications), Foo Café (hub), Fojab (architecture), Foodtech Innovation Network (hub), Forefront Consulting Group (management), Form/Design Center (hub), Fruktstereo (food), Fryshuset (youth/social initiatives), Game Habitat (hub), Goto 10/The Swedish Internet Foundation (hub), Green Metrica (emerging tech), Green Metrica (emerging tech), Gullers Grupp (communication), Guts & Glory (advertising), IBM (design), IKEA (life at home), IO Interactive (games), IUC Syd (hub), Happy Ears (innovation), KEY relocation / BBi Communication (intercultural training), Kjellander Sjöberg (architecture), Kolossal (design), Lund School of Economics and Management (university), Lund University (university), Malmö University (university), Mannaz (change management), Manyone (design), Media Evolution (hub), Minc (incubator), Mint (film), Minut (security), Moderna Museet (museum), Moriskan (hub), New Presence (design), Nobiz (design), Oatly (food), Odd Hill (communication), OpenTech (hub), Pink Programming (hub), Position Green (sustainability), Region Skåne (region), Skanska Öresund (real estate), Southern Sweden Film Commission - a part of Film i Skåne (film), Stpln (hub), Stena Fastigheter (real estate), Sydsvenskan (media), Symbal (communications), The Organisation of International Women in Malmö IKF (hub), TILT - Food System Architects (food), Udda (accommodations), ustwo (design), Vasakronan (real estate), White (architecture), Wihlborgs (real estate), Vinge (law), Wingårdhs (architecture), Zenit (design).
+Above (design), AFRY (engineering), AFRY Experience Studios (design), Alfa moving (relocation), Anagram (film production), Atrium Ljungberg (real estate), Avalanche Studios Group (games), Beijer Electronics (engineering), BIMobject (marketplace), Celemi (training), City of Malmö (municipality), Daniel Berg Arkitekter (architecture), Djäkne Startup studio (hub), Divine Robot (games), Doc Lounge (film), Duni Group (dining experience), Eminent Communications (communications), Foo Café (hub), Fojab (architecture), Foodtech Innovation Network (hub), Forefront Consulting Group (management), Form/Design Center (hub), Fruktstereo (food), Fryshuset (youth/social initiatives), Game Habitat (hub), Goto 10/The Swedish Internet Foundation (hub), Green Metrica (emerging tech), Green Metrica (emerging tech), Gullers Grupp (communication), Guts & Glory (advertising), IBM (design), IKEA (life at home), IO Interactive (games), IUC Syd (hub), Happy Ears (innovation), KEY relocation / BBi Communication (intercultural training), Kjellander Sjöberg (architecture), Kolossal (design), Lund School of Economics and Management (university), Lund University (university), Malmö University (university), Mannaz (change management), Manyone (design), Media Evolution (hub), Minc (incubator), Mint (film), Minut (security), Moderna Museet (museum), Moriskan (hub), New Presence (design), Nobiz (design), Oatly (food), Odd Hill (communication), OpenTech (hub), Pink Programming (hub), Position Green (sustainability), Region Skåne (region), Skanska Öresund (real estate), Southern Sweden Film Commission - a part of Film i Skåne (film), Stpln (hub), Stena Fastigheter (real estate), Sydsvenskan (media), Symbal (communications), The Organisation of International Women in Malmö IKF (hub), TILT - Food System Architects (food), Udda (accommodations), ustwo (design), Vasakronan (real estate), White (architecture), Wihlborgs (real estate), Vinge (law), Wingårdhs (architecture), Zenit (design).